South Wales Main Line: History

 The South Wales Railway was built to carry traffic from Gloucester to the strategic port of Milford Haven and capture the lucrative transatlantic maritime trade as well as communication with Ireland.
 At Gloucester, the South Wales Railway met with the Great Western Railway (GWR) which formed a route between London and South Wales after the opening of Brunel's Chepstow Railway Bridge in 1852.
 The original route of the GWR left the Bristol-bound Great Western Main Line at Swindon, proceeding via Stroud, Gloucester and Chepstow before rejoining the present line at Severn Tunnel Junction; this circular route gave rise to the nickname 'Great Way Round'.

 GWR officials realised that the journey time between the South Wales Main Line and the Great Western Main Line could be significantly shortened by the construction of a tunnel directly underneath the River Severn, which would be faster than the ferry service between Portskewett, Monmouthshire and New Passage, Gloucestershire.
-During the early 1870s, GWR's chief engineer, Sir John Hawkshaw, developed his design for what would become the Severn Tunnel and the company obtained an Act of Parliament on 27 June 1872 that authorised the construction of the tunnel.
+During the early 1870s, GWR's chief engineer, Sir John Hawkshaw, developed his design for what would become the Severn Tunnel and the company obtained the Severn Tunnel Railway Act 1872 (35 & 36 Vict. c. liii) on 27 June 1872 that authorised the construction of the tunnel.
 The tunnel's construction was time consuming and disrupted by water infiltration, yet proceeded nonetheless.

 The completed tunnel was opened to regular goods trains during September 1886; the first passenger train followed on 1 December 1886.
 The opening of a more direct route to and from South Wales led to trains from Swindon to Newport and beyond being thereafter routed via Bath, Bristol and the tunnel.

 The route used today was established in 1903 with the building of what is often known as the Badminton Line.
 This involved the construction of about 33 mi of new track, and tunnels at Alderton and Sodbury.
 The new line left the Bath line beyond Swindon at what is now Royal Wootton Bassett, rejoining the earlier route north of Bristol near Patchway.
 Not only did this provide a more direct route for traffic to and from South Wales, the gradients were easier for coal trains to negotiate, and it was thought that the line would be a boost to what was, at the time of building, the expanding port of Fishguard.
 This was the GWR's connection with trans-Atlantic ocean liner departures.

 During the British Rail era, the line was incorporated into the Western Region and steam locomotives were replaced by diesel locomotives.
 Perhaps the most significant change occurred in 1976 in the form of the Intercity 125, a new high speed train fleet that regularly ran at speeds of up to 125 mi/h that was first introduced in the Western Region.
 The Intercity 125 would remain in use into the twenty-first century and marked a considerable improvement in service.